Abhi-1012/Smart_BioShed/README.md

 - **Arduino Uno:** Microcontroller for managing system operations.
 - **Sensors:** Monitors external temperature and rainfall.
 - **Motors and Relays:** Controls the shed's opening and closing mechanisms.

+## Code Description

+- **Temperature Monitoring:** Measures temperature using the DallasTemperature library.
+- **Rainfall Monitoring:** Reads analog values from a rainfall sensor.
+- **Relay Control:** Activates relays to open or close the shed based on sensor read